In this video, industry expert Ben Salisbury talks about the five biggest mistakes he has seen...

 - Want to build Brand Awareness for your wine brand?
 Try optimizing for a more concrete outcome like video views, lead generation, page likes, or engagement so you can build retargeting audiences or track the way wine consumers interact with your business.

-- Trying to grow your email list by running a traffic or conversions campaign to a landing page?
-If you’re not getting the Cost per Lead you desire, test a lead generation campaign with an in-app lead form.
+- Trying to grow your winery's email list by running a traffic or conversions campaign to a landing page?
+If you’re not getting the Cost per Lead you desire, test a lead generation campaign with a Facebook in-app lead form.
 Keep the form lean (first name + email only) and collect more customer info later on.

 - Want to promote an event or get more traffic to your winery tasting rooms irl?
 Instead of boosting your posts, try an engagement campaign optimized specifically for event responses.
 The “Interested” call to action button helps distribute word of your event to your audience’s friends’ feeds.